History of the Stewarts | Family Lines

 FindMyPast’s poor records index currently cover some parishes in Angus, Ayrshire, Caithness, East Lothian, Inverness-shire, Moray, Renfrewshire, Ross and Cromarty and Sutherland.
 Much of the information has come from family history societies or local archives.

 Scottish Indexes have indexed Scottish birth, marriage and death records (including Quaker births 1647-1874 and Quaker marriages 1656-1875).
 These BMDs are usually records that are not available on scotlandspeople.gov.uk.
 Scottish Indexes are also indexing paternity cases found in the Scottish Sheriff Courts as well as indexing prison registers and historic mental health records.
+They also have a helpful facebook page and sometimes have free conferences.

 Scottish Indexes